niharhEAVR/Cpp-codes/day-8/note/05_destructors.md

-Perfect — you're now ready to understand **destructors**, which are just as important as constructors in C++.

-Let’s go step by step with **super-clear explanations**, diagrams, and code.

----

 ## ✅ What is a Destructor in C++?

 A **destructor** is a special function that is **automatically called** when an object is **destroyed** (goes out of scope or is deleted).